vinceskahan/vds-weewx-saratoga-patches/README.txt

-This is a patch to the Saratoga Base-USA.zip tree to add a new 'WE' (weewx) software type.
+This are patches to the Saratoga Base-USA.zip tree to add a new 'WE' (weewx) software type.

 It assumes that you are running: